The Search Begins Here

 Applications for Fulbright awards are received by the Fulbright Commission in each country.
 In approximately 90 countries, the competition is conducted by the United States Information Service (USIS) post at the U.S. embassy.
 In most countries there is a very stiff competition for awards, and priorities may exist regarding disciplines, career level, type of activity, etc. The scholarship covers tuition, living allowance, medical insurance etc. Deadlines vary from country to country but they are more than one year before enrollment at the CDE.

 The Aga Khan Foundation provides a limited number of scholarships each year for postgraduate studies to outstanding students from select developing countries who have no other means of financing their studies, in order to develop effective scholars and leaders and to prepare them for employment, primarily within the AKDN.
 Scholarships are awarded on a 50% grant : 50% loan basis through a competitive application process once a year in June or July.
 The Foundation gives priority to requests for Master’s level courses but is willing to consider applications for PhD programmes, only in the case of outstanding students who are highly recommended for doctoral studies by their professors and who need a PhD for the fulfilment of their career objectives (academic or research oriented).

 International Fellowships are awarded for full-time study to women who are not U.S. citizens or permanent residents.
 Awards are subject to change.

 Grants are available to promote world peace and understanding for women who are citizens of any country other than the US or Canada.
 These awards are for graduate students who are enrolled full-time.
 Money is not to be used for research or dissertation.
-Maximum amount allotted is $6,000 for period of one year from August to May and is renewable once.

 Latin American and Caribbean